-Assessors are responsible for determining the value of property in order to assess property taxes.
+Marion County Assessors are responsible for determining the value of property in order to assess property taxes in Marion County, Florida.
 The Assessor’s Office is an important source for tax records.
-The Assessor’s Office maintains current data on the value of all property in the jurisdiction, including ownership information, maps of property lines, and property tax records.
+The Assessor’s Office maintains current data on the value of all property in the jurisdiction, including ownership information, maps of property lines, and Marion County property tax records.
 Many Assessor’s Offices also provide online access to property assessments and tax records.

 Marion County Appraiser's Office Ocala FL 501 Southeast 25th Avenue 34471 352-368-8300

-Clerks file important documents and preserve records in order to maintain a public archive for their municipality.
+Marion County Clerks file important documents and preserve records in order to maintain a public archive Marion County, Florida.
 The Clerk’s Office also maintains tax records.
 The Clerk’s Office contains records on real estate excise taxes, property transactions, mortgages, liens, and tax records.
-The Clerk’s Office may also have court records that include tax information.
+The Clerk’s Office may also have court records that include Marion County tax information.
 Many Clerk’s Offices provide online databases to access tax records.

 Marion County Clerk of Courts Ocala FL 110 Northwest 1st Avenue 34475 352-671-5604

-An IRS Office is a local branch of the federal Internal Revenue Service, and it is a valuable source for tax records.
+Marion County IRS Offices are local branches of the federal Internal Revenue Service, and it is a valuable source for tax records in Marion County, Florida.
 An IRS Office can provide a copy of your recent tax returns, transcripts of tax returns, and tax records from open case files.
-You can also access tax court records, either at an IRS Office or online.
+You can also access Marion County Tax Court records, either at an IRS Office or online.
 Certain tax records are private, or may require a Freedom of Information Act (FOIA) request.

 Ocala Florida IRS Office Ocala FL 3300 Southwest 34th Avenue 34474 352-401-0010

-Recorders of Deeds maintain multiple kinds of records, particularly documents related to property and property taxes, and these records are available to the public.
+Marion County Recorders of Deeds maintain multiple kinds of records, particularly documents related to property and property taxes, and these records are available to the public in Marion County, Florida.
 The Recorder of Deeds can be an important source for tax records.
-The Recorder of Deeds keeps documents on land transactions, including deeds, mortgages, easements, tax liens, and other tax records.
+The Recorder of Deeds keeps documents on land transactions, including deeds, mortgages, easements, Marion County tax liens, and other tax records.
 Many Recorders of Deeds provide online databases to access tax record information.

 Marion County Recorder of Deeds Ocala FL PO Box 1030 34478 352-671-5630